symphony/tinyapp/README.md

 * `Secure Registration` - Passwords are securely stored via [one-way hashing](https://en.wikipedia.org/wiki/Cryptographic_hash_function)
 * `Encrypted Sessions` - Cookie IDs are unique and unidentifiable - personal information is never shared
 * `Dark App Design` - Easier on the eyes
+* `Analytics` - (new in v1.1.0) Tracks and shows analytics of ShortURLs - includes total hits and unique visitors count

 ## Usage